Greetings from Morningside Heights!

 New York, NY 10027

-- Students will not be able to track their Regular Decision application documents until mid-February, which allows plenty of time for counselors and teachers to submit such documents and for our office to process them.
+Students will not be able to track their Early Decision application documents until mid-November and Regular Decision application documents until mid-February.
+This allows plenty of time for counselors and teachers to submit such documents and for our office to process them.
 We will notify students via e-mail and mail at that time if we are missing any necessary materials, and there will still be sufficient time for us to review any late credentials thoroughly and carefully.